Bookworms, there’s no better way to fly the rainbow flag than with a bookshelf full of queer stories and compelling gay novels...

 1. In at the Deep End by Kate Davies

 Naughty novel alert!
 Mums and Dads, you won’t want to leave this one lying around the house for the kids to get their mitts on.
 This raunchy read is all about exploring sexual freedom and every X-rated experience that follows.
 Ooh-la-la!
-In between the (many) polyamorous escapades of Julia the protagonist, there are also plenty of laugh-out-loud moments of honest (and very real) sexual mishaps and blush-worthy bloopers.
+In between the (many) polyamorous escapades of Julia, the protagonist, there are also plenty of laugh-out-loud moments of honest (and very real) sexual mishaps and blush-worthy bloopers.

 2. When Katie Met Cassidy by Camille Perri

 If romantic comedies are your thing, then this lovey-dovey fictional novel will be right up your alley.
-Hilarious and heartwarming, follow straight-laced Katie as she leaves one ‘conventional’ relationship and embarks on a wild ride with Cassidy, forcing her to confront what she deserves, and what she truly wants.
+Hilarious and heartwarming, follow straight-laced Katie as she leaves one ‘conventional’ relationship and embarks on a wild ride with Cassidy, forcing her to confront what she deserves and what she truly wants.

 3. Rubyfruit Jungle by Rita Mae Brown

 This coming-of-age novel tells the story of Molly Bolt, the adoptive daughter of a dirt-poor couple in America.
 Beautiful and witty, Molly later finds that wherever she goes, women are drawn to her.
 And she’s not afraid to love them back.
-Molly’s journey is all about defying the odds and being true to herself, no matter the stigma in society or what life throws at her.
+Molly’s journey is all about defying the odds and being true to herself, no matter the societal stigma or what life throws at her.
 Cue the tears and laughter as you follow her rollercoaster ride of lesbian relationships in all shapes and sizes.

 4. Here for It: Or, How to Save Your Soul in America by R. Eric Thomas

 A collection of essays, this heartfelt memoir examines what it means to be “different” – all through the lens of the author’s own experiences.
-From Christian identity to sexuality and all the mishaps and life-shifts that college brings, this book is all about self-acceptance, chasing success, and questioning what “normal” really is.
+From Christian identity to sexuality and all the mishaps and life shifts that college brings, this book is all about self-acceptance, chasing success, and questioning what “normal” really is.

 5. You’ll Grow Out of It by Jessi Klein